superwofy/E9X-M-CAN-Integration-Module/README.md

 * Undim electrochromic exterior mirrors when indicating at night.
 * Move driver's seat back when exiting car.
 * Indicate when the trunk is opened by remote (flash hazards).
+	* Visual signal for locking/unlocking must be ON.
+* Indicate when the car is locked and the lock button is pressed (flash hazards).
+	* Car must be locked for at least 10s and Visual signal for locking/unlocking must be ON.
+* Force sleep mode (KL30G OFF) by holding remote lock button for 20s.
 * Immobilize the engine with a fuel pump cut-off until the M button is pressed X times.
 	* If engine is started without releasing this immobilizer, alarm will sound once engine stalls.
-	* Can be disabled persistently by first deactivating then, holding the POWER and DSC OFF buttons for 10s.
+	* Can be disabled persistently by first deactivating then, holding the POWER and DSC OFF buttons for 10s with the ignition ON.
 * Display Front fog lights ON (for M3 clusters that lack the symbol).
 * Audibly warn when reverse gear is engaged.
 * Audibly warn when the hood is opened.